asprenger/rl-experiments/INSTALL_ROBOSCHOOL_OSX.md

     export PKG_CONFIG_PATH=$(dirname $(dirname $(which python)))/lib/pkgconfig
     export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/opt/qt/lib/pkgconfig

-Now 'pkg-config --cflags python-3.5' should show you the local python include directory.
+Check that 'pkg-config --cflags python-3.5' shows the local python include directory.
-Also 'pkg-config --cflags Qt5Widgets Qt5OpenGL' should show the installation paths of Qt.
+Check that 'pkg-config --cflags Qt5Widgets Qt5OpenGL' shows the installation paths of Qt.

 Build and install Roboschool:

     pip install -e .

 On my machine this failed because boost_python3 could not be found.
-To fix this I had to patch the Makefile:
+To fix this I had to patch the lib location and name in the Makefile:

     ifeq ($(PYTHON),2.7)
         BOOST_PYTHON = -lboost_python